MEDHAT-ALHADDAD/DBMS/README.md

 created by:
-Medhat Ashraf Alhaddad medhat.alhaddad@gmail.com
+Medhat Ashraf Alhaddad
-!!!!!
+Eslam ElGenedy

 to run :
 1- make sure you are in same dir as DBMS.sh